Online Learning via Sequential Complexities: Minimax Value and Online Learnability

-where it is understood that each $f_t$ and $x_t$ are successively drawn from the corresponding $\pi_t$ and $\tau_t$ given the history $f_{1:t-1},x_{1:t-1}$.
-While the strategic notation is more succinct, it hides the important sequential structure of the problem.
-This is the reason why we opt for the more explicit, yet more cumbersome, extensive form.

-The first key step is to appeal to the minimax theorem and exchange the pairs of infima and suprema in \eqref{eq:def_val_game}.
+The first key step in the study of the value of the game is to appeal to the minimax theorem and exchange the pairs of infima and suprema in \eqref{eq:def_val_game}.
 This dual formulation is easier to analyze because the choice of the player comes \emph{after} the choice of the mixed strategy of the adversary.
-We remark that the minimax theorem holds under a very general assumption of weak compactness of $\QD$.
-The assumptions on $\F$ that translate into weak compactness of $\QD$ are discussed in Appendix~\ref{app:minimax}.
-Compactness under weak topology allows us to appeal to Theorem~\ref{thm:minimax} stated below, which is adapted for our needs from \cite{AbeAgaBarRak09}.
+We remark that the minimax theorem holds under a very general assumption of weak compactness of $\QD$ and lower semi-continuity of the loss function.\footnote{ We refer to Appendix~\ref{sec:minimax_appendix} for a precise statement of the minimax theorem, as well as sufficient conditions. } Under these conditions, we can appeal to Theorem~\ref{thm:minimax} stated below, which is adapted for our needs from the work of \citet{AbeAgaBarRak09}.

-\begin{theorem} Let $\F$ and $\X$ be the sets of moves for the two players, satisfying the necessary conditions for the minimax theorem to hold.
-Denote by $\mc{Q}$ and $\mc{P}$ the sets of probability measures (mixed strategies) on $\F$ and $\X$, respectively.
+\begin{theorem} Let $\F$ and $\Z$ be the sets of moves for the two players, satisfying the necessary conditions for the minimax theorem to hold.
+Denote by $\mc{Q}$ and $\mc{P}$ the sets of probability measures (mixed strategies) on $\F$ and $\Z$, respectively.
 Then